haojianzong/ObjectForm/README.md

 Since a form row use key-value-coding to update its bind model, it is important to keep the row value type the same as the object's variable type.
 ObjectForm enforces type safe.
 Every row must implement the following method:

-  override func isValueMatchRowType(value: Any) -> Bool
+  open override func isValueMatchRowType(value: Any) -> Bool

 This is already implemented by built-in generic rows, for example, `TypedRow<T>` and `SelectRow<T>`.